vfaronov/httpolice/doc/reports.rst

 They are intended to be suitable for grep and other Unix-like tools.

-Use the ``-o html`` option to enable HTML reports.
+Use the ``-o html`` option to enable much more detailed HTML reports.
-These are much more detailed, including:

-- previews of the actual requests and responses;
+These include explanations for every notice, cross-referenced with the standards, as well as previews of the actual requests and responses.
-- explanation for every notice;
-- cross-references to the standards;

-and more.
+(Please note that these previews **do not represent exactly** what was sent on the wire.
+For example, in an HTTP/1.x request, a header may have been split into two physical lines, but will be rendered as one line in the report.)

 .. highlight:: console